 Here's How to Spend One Day In London:

 After a full English breakfast at a nearby pub choose ONE activity for your morning.
 We were visiting during the summer months when Buckingham Palace is open to visitors and being a huge royal history nerd, decided that this was the perfect time to see inside the palace.

 I recommend buying your tickets online so that you can have a “timed” entrance as lines can get long.
 I was absolutely blown away by the elegance of the rooms and was well worth the time spent here, but if this isn’t for you another great option would be the Tower of London.

 In order to see as much as possible on such a tight time frame, we decided to combine two major things we wanted to do into one!
-Nothing is more iconic to London than the vintage red double decker busses and sipping high tea on one seemed like the epitomy of everything I had imaged.
+Nothing is more iconic to London than the vintage red double-decker buses and sipping high tea on one seemed like the epitome of everything I had imaged.
 Cliche maybe, but I loved every delicious minute of it.

 For more information on our tour check out my Afternoon Tea Bus Tour Post!